Innovate-Inc/sweri-data-tools/README.md

 Please [contact us](aidan-franko@nau.edu) for more information.

 # Open Code & Reproducible Science
-SWERI Data Tools exist to facilitate open and reprobucible science and reporting.
+SWERI Data Tools exist to facilitate open and reproducible science and reporting.
 Internal discussions regarding the appropriate license are ongoing.